TOM'S: List of complete cars

 Also the aero work done to the number 36 Castrol TOM'S SUPRA (1997 GTC 500 Champion with Michael Krumm and Pedro de la Rosa).

 Motorsport

-Outside of aftermarket tuning and parts, TOM'S Racing has a long history within the world of motorsport.
+In addition to aftermarket tuning and parts, TOM'S Racing has a long history in motorsport.
 Since its founding in 1974, TOM'S has continuously stayed involved in automotive racing, as a tuning partner, engine supplier, or racing team, especially with Toyota factory-backed racing teams.